 Join me today and I'll send you my weekly tips, strategies, and detailed insights on starting a profitable side business.

 That single choice created a longer term effect on how quickly we were able to scale the business due to cash flow constraints.
+It ended with me having to move back in with my parents.
 I'll come back to this later.